 21 July 2021

-This webinar will focus on how place directors, finance directors and their teams can work together to build the business case for local authority investment in renewable energy generation and storage.
-The event will be beneficial for public finance professionals who have an interest in sustainability and would like to learn more about how local authorities can meet their climate objectives through collaboration.
+This webinar focussed on how place directors, finance directors and their teams can work together to build the business case for local authority investment in renewable energy generation and storage.

 The art of reorganisation